 Syntax and Basic Types

-Primitive types, wrapper classes, variables, scope, lifecycle and type casting
+Primitive types, wrapper classes, variables, scope, lifecycle, basic keywords and type casting

 The building blocks of Java: primitive types, wrapper classes, variables, scope, lifecycle, and type casting.